erickhouse/practice/breakdown-difficult-problems.md

 - Try to find the author of the code
 - Write tests to confirm assumptions at the component level
 - State the goal of each function and how that goal relates to the outputs

+When making assumptions break down each question into
+- What I know
+- What I think I know
+- What I don't know